Mark-Clegg/EM1802/README.md

 RCA CDP1802 Emulator / Debugger

 EM1802 is an emulation package for the CDP1802 series of 8 bit microprocessors, popular in early home computers of the 1970's and current enthusiast groups.
-The emulated hardware is based on my Elf-Cube design, providing 64K RAM and CDP1854 Programmable UART.
+The emulated hardware is based on my Elf-Cube design, providing 64K RAM, CDP1854 Programmable UART and simple 8 bit IDE interface.

 Currently the following features are available: